-The Bible is a big book— it’s actually a library of 66 books— so it’s probably safe to say that the majority of Christians haven’t read most of it, let alone all of it.
+The Bible is a big book—it’s actually a library of 66, 73, or 81 books (depending on the tradition)—so it’s probably safe to say that the majority of Christians haven’t read most of it, let alone all of it.
 Therefore, we hold many of our beliefs because we’ve been told to believe them.
 This can be a great thing, but it can also be a harmful thing.
-In the case of a “secret Rapture that will make all the Christians disappear”, it is a bad thing, that is, because the Rapture is not a thing.
+In the case of a “secret Rapture that will make all the Christians disappear,” it is a bad thing, that is because the Rapture is not a thing.

 The Rapture Was Invented